Brandi Carlile talks new music and Gorge surprises ahead of Echoes Through the Canyon concert

 Large-scale concerts have resumed in Washington and with them comes the return of a budding tradition from one of our brightest home state stars at a landmark venue.

-After the pandemic delayed Brandi Carlile’s second annual Echoes Through the Canyon concert by a year, the Maple Valley Grammy slayer is heading back to the Gorge Amphitheatre on Aug.
+After the pandemic delayed Brandi Carlile’s second annual Echoes Through the Canyon concert by a year, the Maple Valley Grammy slayer is heading back to the Gorge Amphitheatre Aug.
 14 with support from Sheryl Crow and roots-fusing rocker Amythyst Kiah.
 The Gorge bash, which will also be livestreamed through VEEP ($25), won’t be Carlile’s first gig since pandemic restrictions eased.
 But it will be one of her first shows since announcing her forthcoming album “In These Silent Days,” a top-to-bottom stunner arriving Oct.
 1 that finds Carlile making even bigger creative strides than she and the Hanseroth twins did on 2018’s “By the Way, I Forgive You.”
 (Yes, it’s that good.)

 We caught up with Carlile ahead of the show to discuss Echoes Through the Canyon, her knee-buckling new single “Right On Time” and pandemic voyages aboard her new boat, named after a classic Elton John album (naturally).
 Our conversation has been edited for length and clarity.